LI weather: Snowfall continues with up to 24 inches predicted

 All state parks on Long Island will be closed as of Saturday morning.

-Hochul said in a statement: "Out of an abundance of caution I am declaring a State of Emergency today as this storm is poised to create dangerous travel conditions, heavy snowfall rates and sustained winds over 50 mph tonight into Saturday."
+Hochul, in her announcement of the declaration, said: "Out of an abundance of caution I am declaring a State of Emergency today as this storm is poised to create dangerous travel conditions, heavy snowfall rates and sustained winds over 50 mph tonight into Saturday."

-A state of emergency allows the governor to coordinate state and local emergency efforts and suspend state and local laws and regulations, if necessary, a state official said.

 The snow could fall at a rate of up to 3 inches an hour in eastern Suffolk and an inch an hour farther west, weather service meteorologist James Tomasini said Friday.

-Hochul warned during a Melville news conference that "storms could be devastating, they could be deadly, they could be dangerous."
+At a Friday news conference in Melville, Hochul warned that "storms could be devastating, they could be deadly, they could be dangerous."
 Strong winds may lead to "complete whiteout conditions," she said.

 The weather service says wind and snow "will make travel nearly impossible."